Kanikkaran language

-Kanikkaran is a Dravidian language spoken by about 19,000 Kanikkar tribals in southern India.
+Kanikkaran ([kaːɳikːaːrɐn]), also known as Kani, is a Dravidian language spoken by about 19,000 Kanikkar tribals in southern India.
 They dwell in forests and hills of Thiruvananthapuram and Kollam districts of Kerala, and Kanyakumari and Tirunelveli districts of Tamil Nadu.
 It is called malambhāsha, or "hill-language."

 Phonology

 Vowels

 Kanikkaran has 5 vowels, /a, e, i, o, u/.
 It demonstrates contrastive vowel length.

 Consonants

 They use the phoneme /l̩/ occasionally.

 Kanikkaran has transformed words in Malayalam starting with /a/ into /e/. añcu (5) becomes eñcu, ari (rice) becomes ei, arivāḷu (sickle) becomes erivāḷu, aluku (split reed) becomes elakku.
 It also adds a suffix -in or -n after all noun stems, except for nouns ending with -n in accusative.

 Grammar

 The language cannot use personal terminations, similar to Old Malayalam.
-Example: pōvā (will not go) and vārā (will not come).
+Example: pōvā (go or going or let's go) and vārā (will come, or "see you").